 Phosphoric acid H3PO4 as a polyprotic acid is defined by the following three dissociation reactions and pKa values:

 |(3)||HPO4-2 = H+ + PO4-3||pKa = 12.346|

-Based on these reaction data, aqion is able to calculate the equilibrium composition and pH of a given phosphoric acid aqueous solution 2.
-This is done for the concentration range between 1 and 10-10 mol/L in the following table:
+Based on these reaction data, aqion calculates the equilibrium composition and pH of a given phosphoric acid aqueous solution.2 This is done for the concentration range between 1 and 10-10 mol/L in the following table:

 |PO4_total||= initial concentration of phosphoric acid in mol/L and in mM|

 |species [%]||= (species in mM) / (PO4_total in mM) × 100 %|

 The molar concentration of the four species H3PO4, H2PO4-, HPO4-2, and PO4-3 are taken from the output table Ions.
 In the calculations activity corrections are considered.

 For large acid concentrations, the solution is mainly dominated by the undissociated H3PO4.
 At 10-2 M, the pH is close to pKa = 2.14, giving an equimolar mixture of H3PO4 and H2PO4-.

 Below 10-3 M, the solution is mainly composed of H2PO4-, while HPO4-2 becoming non-negligible for very dilute solutions.
 The orthophosphate ion, PO4-3, is always negligible.